kyopark2014/stable-diffusion-api-server/README.md

 ![image](https://user-images.githubusercontent.com/52392004/217809108-e8886c0c-e240-432a-8adc-3ec2b24759a8.png)

 - "I see skies of blue.
 And clouds of white.
-The bright blessed dayThe dark sacred night.
+The bright blessed day.
+The dark sacred night.
 And I think to myself.
 What a wonderful world" (Louis Armstrong's What a Wonderful World song!)

 ![img_20230209-080037](https://user-images.githubusercontent.com/52392004/217871789-75e9faa6-ad98-497b-b2de-de07de4a15d4.jpeg)